ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ## [From _Orleans County monitor._](https://chroniclingamerica.loc.gov/lccn/sn84022871/1884-04-07/ed-1/seq-1)

 #### 1884-04-07 &middot; Barton, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

+s existence,
+and leave at least some few of the
+poor and friendless, to keep his mem
+ory gr?en, when those who revel in
+his shoddy gifts shall have speeded
+his parting into forgetfulness.
+GOOD ADVICE.
 Do not choose your friend by his
 looks ; handsome shoes often pinch
 the feet.
 Do not be fond of compli­